 Don't believe everything you read in the news!

-The media recently covered a UK report about organic foods with the headline “Organic has no health benefits.”
+In response to a UK report about organic foods, the media came up with the headline “Organic has no health benefits.”
 This is an example of the irresponsible journalism that abounds with regard to science in general and the food industry in particular.
 If you read the article, you will find that this headline in no way represents the information in the article.

 The problem is that many people will only read the headline and miss the real information in the article.
 Even if you accept the premise of the report, that organic foods are nutritionally the same as conventionally produced foods, there is the larger issue of pesticides, hormones and cruel and unsafe farming practices that motivate people to buy organic.

 Spreading the inaccuracies around

 To make matters worse, a number of pundits on the airwaves picked up the headline and ran with it, regaling their listeners with a diatribe against the concept of organically produced foods.
 These are the same people that look on so-called “climate change” as “junk science.”
 (The real disagreement on that issue is how much humans affect the change.)

 Eat and be healthy with my warmest regards,